SFerrazLeite/mars-alerting/README.md

 # Welcome to Mars
 Welcome crew member.
 You have been assigned to the software engineering team.
-There is no time to waste, Mars is a dangrous place and ressources are sparse.
+There is no time to waste, Mars is a dangerous place and resources are sparse.
-We need your exprtise -- **right now**!
+We need your expertise -- **right now**!

 ## Background
 Six months ago, the first mission to Mars successfully landed and built the base you just entered.
-A fleet of automous vehicles and building bots commenced their work immedately and built this station as well as extensive measurement, monitoring, and maintenance infrastructure.
+A fleet of autonomous vehicles and building bots commenced their work immediately and built this station as well as extensive measurement, monitoring, and maintenance infrastructure.

 Atmospheric assistance systems (AAS) were deployed and operating for the last